ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/mannwhitneyutest.md

 ```

 Values of both samples are in the `sample_data` column.
 If `sample_index` equals to 0 then the value in that row belongs to the sample from the first population.
 Otherwise it belongs to the sample from the second population.
-The null hypothesis is that the medians of populations are equal.
+The null hypothesis is that two populations are stochastically equal.
 Also one-sided hypothesises can be tested.
 This test does not assume that data have normal distribution.

 **Parameters**